Fitness for less: boost your savings & get fit

 TIP: Contact your human resources department to see if any wellness initiatives are available to you.

-Fitness for Less Rule #3: Avoid habit foods
+Rule #3: Avoid habit foods

 How many foods do you eat out of habit rather than necessity?
 And of those foods, how many could you switch to a healthier version, without the name brand?
 I’m talking to all the daily $4 Starbucks latte drinkers out there.
 Or maybe you’re a $1.99 “soda and muffin on the way into work” kind of person.
-If you traded in that high-calorie coffee or muffin for some office coffee and a banana or a high quality meal replacement drink like Shakeology, you’d put money in your pocket and still keep the pep in your step.
+If you traded in that high-calorie coffee or muffin for some office coffee and a banana or a high-quality meal replacement drink like Shakeology, you’d put money in your pocket and still keep the pep in your step.
 Annual Savings: $400-$1,000

 TIP: Coffee, in and of itself, is low calorie and not necessarily bad to drink in moderation.
 It’s the creamers, sweeteners, and fancy flavors that often make it unhealthy.
 So if you can’t switch to black, try something different altogether like green tea.
 Green tea costs pennies per serving and has significant vitamin, mineral, and antioxidant benefits.

-Fitness for Less Rule #4: Quit the gym
+Rule #4: Quit the gym

 Putting these suggestions into practice will be hard at first, but the payoff will be worth it.
 Getting healthier as you get wealthier—that’s what I call having a sound mind and body.